 A sedentary lifestyle has ruined our posture to a great extent.
 If you want to improve your posture and balance then kettlebell workouts will come really handy for you.

 Kettlebell swings strengthen the whole posterior chain which directly has a positive impact on posture and lifting capabilities.

 Kettlebell workouts involve a multiplanar movement that not only helps in targeting muscle from different angles but also improves balance and stability.

-It requires you to swing the bell between your legs, change the hand positions and explosive lifts help in developing better mind and muscle connection.
+It requires you to swing the bell between your legs, change the hand positions, and explosive lifts help in developing better mind and muscle connection.

-Your body is not made to move in a linear direction, it’s engineered to work in a coordinated manner, that’s how kettlebell trains your body.
+Your body is not made to move in a linear direction, it’s engineered to work in a coordinated manner, that’s how the kettlebell trains your body.